chapmanderek/Notable-to-Notes/Readme.md

 If the deleted tag is present the file is skiped.

 For docs with multiple tags the first tag is taken as the folder path.

+Uses the title tag for the first line of the document as well as the name of the file.